Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 ### RDS Multi-AZ (high availability)

-!> Multi-AZ is a **High Availability** feature is not a scaling solution for read-only scenarios; standby replica can’t be used to serve read traffic.
+!> Multi-AZ is a **High Availability** feature is not a scaling solution for read-only scenarios; standby replica can't be used to serve read traffic.
 To service read-only traffic, use a Read Replica.

 !> Multi-AZ Standby instance cannot be used as a scaling solution